alissacrane123/KnowItAll/README.md

 # Welcome to KnowItAll
 KnowItAll is a simple, fun challenge app for friends to fact check each other's statements and keep score.
+Enter a friend's idiotic statement and add each of your answers, KnowItAll will serve up google results through SERP API & Google Custom Search.
+Select a winner, and KnowItAll will keep the score.
+View each of your friends rank, your personal stats, and past challenges.

 [Live Demo](https://knowitall-app.herokuapp.com)

-## Background and Overview
-When you are hanging out with a friend and they say something totally off, you kindly correct them.
-However, they’re pretty sure they are right and you're wrong.
-What do you do?
-Settle it by googling of course.
-Well, what if you could track all these little challenges.
-KnowItAll will do it for you!
-Type in your question and get served the most relevant google results.
-Declare an official round winner, and you’ll be able to look back on all your proudest and most idiotic moments!

 ## Technologies
 KnowItAll is a team-built web-application utilizing the MERN stack (MongoDB, Express, React, Node.js).